 EZ Pass is an electronic toll collection system that allows drivers to prepay highway tolls, so you can go in the fast lane and not bother to stop at the toll plaza.
 It's widely used and as drivers know, it has three parts: an EZ Pass tag, which you put inside your vehicle; an overhead antenna at the toll booth which reads your tag electronically and deducts the amount of that toll from your account; and of course, video cameras to identify toll evaders.

 Time is money.
 It's a time saver.
 And if there's a huge traffic jam, say on a summer weekend with New Yorkers fleeing to the beach, well, it can save you a lot of time.
 Although the Hugh L. Carey Tunnel (Brooklyn Battery Tunnel) now has cashless tolls, the other bridges and tunnels in NYC have not started this program yet.
 There is a good reason to get the EZ pass, as you know NYC is a city that never sleeps and moves quite fast, and you want to keep up with the activity.

-How to Buy EZ Pass
+How to Buy EZ Pass in NYC

 - Buy EZ Pass online.
 The easiest way to access this money- and time-saving pass is to register online.